ruuda/blog/posts/the-yaml-document-from-hell.md

 in various capitalizations ([but not any capitalization][yaml-bool]!), are all `false` in yaml 1.1, while `on`, `yes`, and `y` are true.
-This pitfall is so infamous that it became known as “[the Norway problem][norway-problem]”.
 In yaml 1.2 these alternative spellings of the boolean literals are no longer allowed, but they are so pervasive in the wild that a compliant parser would have a hard time reading many documents.